TUHSD Open Enrollment

 The Open Enrollment Application is completed during the Online Enrollment Process.

 Open Enrollment enables Arizona students to attend public schools outside their attendance area.
-In accordance with state law, the Tempe Union High School District has established an open enrollment policy and implemented an open enrollment program without charging tuition for non-resident students and resident transfer students.*
+In accordance with state law, the Tempe Union High School District has established an open enrollment policy.

-If your student resides within the borders of the high school that you would like for your student to attend, you do not need to apply for "open enrollment."
-Go directly to your school's registration page and follow the instructions.
+If your student resides within the borders of the high school that you would like for your student to attend, you do not need to apply for Open Enrollment.
+Go directly to the Enrollment webpage and follow the instructions.

 If you have any questions about Open Enrollment, please contact your school of choice.